Is your Kodi not working like it used to? Having issues streaming shows or movies?

 - For everyone else and for those using the Amazon Fire Stick (which doesn’t have the Google Play Store), you’ll need to install your Kodi updates manually.
 See how to install Kodi on an Amazon Fire TV or Stick.

 If you’re still using Genesis, it was replaced by Exodus!
-If you’re still using Exodus, it was replaced by Covenant!
+If you’re still using Exodus, it has been replaced with lots of different forks, but then made kind of a come-back.

 I get a lot of comments from people saying that when they try to watch a show or movie, it won’t play.
 They talk as though whatever was played was their only option and it just doesn’t work.